Behind closed doors

 facility is less likely to be a welcoming place to the wider community.

 members, nursing homes are not places that invite acces to the wider

 community.
-Generally there is some form of "right of entry", "rite of passage" or invitation.
+Generally there is some form of "right of entry", "rite of passage"

 The institutions of the facility are built around a particular model of